-Alaska's Policy for the Management of Sustainable Salmon Fisheries (5 AAC 39.222)50 explicitly recognizes and accounts for the influence of variable environmental conditions on Alaska's salmon stocks.
+Alaska's Policy for the Management of Sustainable Salmon Fisheries (5 AAC 39.222)96 explicitly recognizes and accounts for the influence of variable environmental conditions on Alaska's salmon stocks.
 This policy states that "salmon escapement goal ranges should allow for uncertainty associated with measurement techniques, observed variability in the salmon stock measured, changes in climatic and oceanographic conditions, and varying abundance within related populations of the salmon stock measured".
 The influences of environmental and ecological factors on salmon growth and survivorship are carefully considered by ADFG during development of annual escapement goals that are then used to manage commercial fisheries and direct recovery efforts for stocks of concern.
-ADFG publishes annual reports of harvest and run size forecasts for significant salmon stocks in harvest regions51, which explicitly consider the effects of environmental variables on salmon survivorship and production.
+ADFG publishes annual reports of harvest and run size forecasts for significant salmon stocks in harvest regions97, which explicitly consider the effects of environmental variables on salmon survivorship and production.

-Since 2004, researchers from NOAA Fisheries' Auke Bay Laboratory have produced pre-season forecasts of pink salmon, based on oceanographic and surface trawl data, the latter being a measure of marine abundance of juvenile pink salmon52.
+Since 2004, researchers from NOAA Fisheries' Auke Bay Laboratory have produced pre-season forecasts of pink salmon, based on oceanographic and surface trawl data, the latter being a measure of marine abundance of juvenile pink salmon98.
 These forecasts are provided to ADFG to assist with forecasting for management of harvest and escapement.
-Generally, NOAA's pink salmon forecasting models have performed exceptionally well, providing estimates within 10% of actual harvest in 9 of 13 years.
-However, anomalous (warm) ocean conditions in recent years are thought to be responsible for major harvest over-estimates in 2015 and 201653 (i.e. harvest was significantly less than expected).
-Notably, NOAA's juvenile pink salmon abundance estimate in 2017 was the lowest observed in the 21 years of data collection.
-Accordingly, pink salmon harvest in 2018 is projected to be lower-than-average and will likely require careful in-season monitoring of harvest to safeguard target escapement.
+Generally, NOAA's pink salmon forecasting models have performed exceptionally well, providing estimates within 10% of actual harvest in 10 of 14 years.
+However, anomalous (warm) ocean conditions in recent years are thought to be responsible for major harvest over-estimates in 2015 and 2016 (i.e. harvest was significantly less than expected).
+Pink salmon harvest in 2018 closely reflected the low forecast produced in 2017.
+In 2018, NOAA and ADFG collaborated to produce, for the first time, a single joint forecast for pink salmon harvest, which indicated a modest improvement in 2019 over 2018, but still classified as "weak" at an estimated harvest of 18 million fish (80% confidence interval 15-26 million fish).99